CiwPython/Ciw/docs/Guides/processor-sharing.rst

 Plotting these theoretical results against a single run of our simulation shows a good alignment:

 .. image:: ../_static/ps_capacitated_verification.svg
-   :alt: Alignment of theoretical and simulation results for PS queue with routing decisions.
+   :alt: Alignment of theoretical and simulation results for a capacitated PS queue.
    :align: center